Skip to main content

 • Resume

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirements as published in the graduate catalog.
-Applicants for the Foundation courses (offered only through the part-time Distance Program for students without a BSW) must meet the following standards:
+Applicants for the Generalist Curriculum (offered only through the part-time Online Program for students without a BSW from CSWE accredited program) must meet the following standards:

 1. Satisfactory completion of a bachelor’s degree from an accredited institution.